 See the companion piece:

 40 Anyone who welcomes you welcomes me, and anyone who welcomes me welcomes the one who sent me.
-41 Anyone who welcomes a prophet because he is a prophet shall receive the reward of a prophet.
-And he who welcomes a righteous person because he is a righteous person shall receive the reward of a righteous person.
-42 And whoever gives just a cold drink to one of these little ones because they are disciples—I tell you the truth: he shall in no way lose his reward.
+41 Anyone who welcomes a prophet because he is a prophet will receive the reward of a prophet.
+And he who welcomes a righteous person because he is a righteous person will receive the reward of a righteous person.
+42 And whoever gives just a cold drink to one of these little ones because they are disciples—I tell you the truth: he will in no way lose his reward.
 (Matt.
 10:40-42)

 For Matthew, it is all about the mission and the church and the gospel.
 He sees that Jerusalem and the temple are about to be taken down (24:4-35), while the gospel mission will go on (28:18-20).

-Therefore, the brothers and sisters do not refer to Israel, because the disciples were called to evangelize all nations; and even Israel, both then and now, must accept or reject their Messiah and be judged on how they treat Christian missionaries.
+Therefore, the brothers and sisters do not refer to Israel (though Jewish texts naturally write from the perspective of how the nations treated Israel; Keener, p.
+603, but see long quotation from him, below), because the disciples were called to evangelize all nations; and even Israel, both then and now, must accept or reject their Messiah and be judged on how they treat Christian missionaries.
 And many did accept him (Acts 2:41; 4:4; 6:7; 21:20).
 Today, Israel does not seem particularly to be “hungering or thirsting or a stranger or naked or sick or in prison.”
 The opposite is true.
 The nation is prosperous.
 The old dispensational view, still popularly circulating on Christian TV, which says that these brothers and sisters refer to Israel, must be dropped.
-When Israel also stands before the son of Man, treatment of this nation will not be the criterion by which he judges Malaysia or Tibet or a tiny south sea island nation, for example.
+When Israel also stands before the Son of Man, treatment of this nation will not be the criterion by which he judges Malaysia or Tibet or a tiny south sea island nation, for example.
 But if Christian missionaries go to those three nations and are mistreated, then these nations’ judgment will be negative (or the other way around, if they are treated positively).